neerjamhaskar/Rkt-LCS/README.md

 ## Notes
 - Ensure that the paths to the `mpicc` and `mpirun` binaries in the `dependencies/bin` directory are correct.
 - Replace `fake_reads.fasta` and `3` with your own input file and parameters, if needed.
+- Code for k-errata Trie can be found in: https://bitbucket.org/srirampc/bhavani/src/master/